The Most Heretical Last Boss Queen: Manga

 A manga adaptation, illustrated by Bunko Matsuura, was serialized on Ichijinsha's Zero-Sum Online website from March 19, 2020, to March 18, 2022.
 As of January 2022, the series' individual chapters have been collected into three tankōbon volumes.
 In October 2022, it was announced that the manga adaptation had been cancelled due to the poor health of the artist.

-A new manga adaptation, illustrated by Akiko Kawano, began serialization in Ichijinsha's Monthly Comic Zero Sum magazine on June 28, 2023.
+A new manga adaptation covering the "Val Arc", illustrated by Akiko Kawano, was serialized in Ichijinsha's Monthly Comic Zero Sum magazine on June 28, 2023, to December 27, 2024.
+A manga adaptation covering the "Fiance Arc", again illustrated by Kawano, began serialization in the same magazine on March 28, 2025.

 Seven Seas Entertainment is also publishing the manga adaptation in English.